-The West Bank is hemmed in by Israel (307 kilometres) in the north, west and south.
-The Jordan River and the Dead Sea, an interior lake, form the eastern boundary with Jordan (97 kilometres).
-The West Bank is landlocked.
+The West Bank is bounded by Israel (307 km) to the north, west and south.
+The eastern borders with Jordan (97 km) consist of the Jordan River and the Dead Sea.
+Thus, the West Bank is landlocked.

 Both the geographical area defined by the name of Palestine and its political status have changed over about 3,000 years.
 The area (or at least part of it) is known as the Holy Land and it is sacred for the Jews, Christians and Muslims.